cinchy-co/Documentation/frequently-asked-questions.md

 If you need to perform inserts and updates in a query and want to return data at the end, another option is to use the "Single value (First Column of First Row)" return type, which will only be able to return a single value.

-## My query parameter is not working
+## My query parameter isn't working

 When I pass a value to the following query, the result is empty.